a-laughlin/a-laughlin.github.io/_posts/2017-08-15-hyper-composable-react-architecture.md

 **Testability**:  Super, super testable.
 To start, `'div'` has nothing to test.
 From there, every utility function is exported.
 Most are one-liners.
 Every component exported.
 Any HOC is testable individually too.
 **Reliability**:  Dependent on test quality.
 **Portability**:  The flat DOM structure and Flexbox-based styling means a potentially fast transition to React Native.
 Haven't tested.
-**Understandability**:  Largely depends on your skill at naming things.
-Take a look a the demo.
-See if it makes sense.
+**Understandability**:  Shallow graphs are easier to understand than deep ones.
-**Changeability**: aka modifiability aka Maintainability
+**Changeability** (aka Modifiability aka Maintainability): This is a rollup system quality attribute.
+Factors like flexibility, testability, and understandability all contribute to fast changes.
 **Productivity**:  Building new components is fast.
 Really fast.
 No file lookups.
 No stylesheet lookups.
 Once you know the basic tools like colors and utility functions, you can just go.
 **Value**: All of these qualities directly increase potential value to organizations, teams, and users.
 Potential, because the software has to be useful too!

 ## Tradeoffs?
 - No HTML, visually speaking.
 In the demo, each HTML element is a separate component decoupled from all others, so it doesn't look like HTML.
-That was a mental adjustment.
+It took getting used to.
-- High signal to noise ratio can feel really dense.
+- High code signal to noise ratio can feel really dense.
 Demo components are often under 100 characters.
 I've gone back and forth between 1-lining and many-lining those components.
 Multi-line format is slow to visually scan in a long multi-component file, but faster to debug and modify when working on just one.
 I prefer one-lining them in a multi-component file like the demo, and will likely multi-line them in separate files in a real application.
 - No CSS selectors (except for pseudo-selectors) was the most difficult transition.
+Your experience with the demo may be different.
 I found it really frustrating to express what I wanted at first.
-Your experience with the demo may be different.
 However, that was before I wrote the withStyles HOCs, and before I realized the distinction between styles and context-specific styles (e.g, it doesn't make sense for children elements to apply their own outer margins).
 I now spend less time planning and debugging styles than I did with separate CSS files + class names + selectors.
 Their extra dependency graphs simply slow development.
 - Naming functions is more challenging - the classic FP tiny functions dilemma.
 Deciding if/how they should be categorized is also a challenge.
 From what I'm seeing so far, the lodash and ramda categories are probably sufficient, with an addition of HOCs.
 - Performance.
 Maybe?
 Shallow dependency graphs might also reduce system complexity that decreases performance too, so I'm not actually sure if performance will be worse or better with this setup.
 Even if it's worse, I'll trade some performance for developer productivity any day.
 It's usually more valuable to build things fast then tweak for performance, than the other way around.
 Especially when there is requirements miscommunication.
 If performance is an issue, you can also use other HOCs like Recompose's `shouldUpdate` to control rendering.
 - Debugging Styletron styles sucks so far because dev tools generally aren't designed to work with 20 tiny class names per element on a dynamically generated stylesheet.
 I'd like it to be a little better, so I can edit them in dev tools.
 However, it isn't a huge deal.
 Why?
 Because debugging only matters when you have bugs.
 Now that I compose styles directly with elements, they usually just work.
 I'll take no bugs over a good debugging experience any day.
 Styletron is awesome for that.
 I'm amazed how well it works.